Her Las Vegas home has been hit 8 times, and she’s afraid next time will be deadly

-LAS VEGAS (KLAS) — A Las Vegas woman has seen countless cars speed by her house – and eight cars smash into it.
+A Las Vegas woman has seen countless cars speed by her house – and eight cars smash into it.
+KTLA’s sister station KLAS reports.

 Rose Mary Romero said she has lived at her home on Marion Drive for more than 30 years, but in the last seven years the speeding, and crashes, have gotten worse.
 The last crash was two weeks ago.